AlvaRobert/KP.AdvancedCplusplus/index.md

     return c;
 }
 ```
-Binary operators are typically implemented as non-members, to embody the possibility to add a integer to the complex object.
-(If the +-operator is only implemented as member function, only complex+integer would compile,integer+complex would result in a compile error.)
+Binary operators are typically implemented as non-members, to embody the possibility to add an integer to the complex object.
+(If the +-operator is only implemented as member function, only complex+integer would compile, integer+complex would result in a compile error.)

 ### Conversion operator